burdiuz/js-deferred-data-access/README.md

     );
 ];
 ```
-This is equivalent to code above just using CommandDescriptor instance to describe command.
+This is equivalent to code above just using Descriptor instance to describe command.
-With CommandDescriptor you can define more settings for command, like property name or are received resources cacheable.
+With Descriptor you can define more settings for command, like property name or are received resources cacheable.

 After getting all commands you want to execute on remote resources, you are ready to create DataAccessInterface.
 ```javascript